portfolio-performance/portfolio-help/docs/en/concepts/system-overview.md

 A [*buy* transaction](../reference/transaction/buy-sell.md) closely mirrors a delivery inbound, except that the cash flow originates from inside the portfolio rather than from outside.
 From the perspective of the cash account, this resembles a cash outflow.
 The security and security account receive a cash inflow.
 For a discussion about fees and taxes, please refer to the earlier text.

 A *sell* transaction will result in a cash inflow into a deposit account (47 USD) because the 50 USD capital sell is reduced by taxes and fees.

+!!!
+Note
+    In terms of performance, a Buy/Sell versus Delivery Inbound/Outbound transaction can produce significantly different results.
+Only when a buy transaction is accompanied by a deposit transaction on the same day and for the same amount, there is no difference in performance between buy versus delivery.
+However, when a buy transaction is not accompanied by a corresponding deposit transaction, the cash balance in the relevant account will be reduced (and potentially become negative), which can have a negative impact on the market value at the end (MVE) of the account.

 A [*dividend*](../reference/transaction/dividend.md) can be viewed as a type of sell transaction.
 In Figure 2, the capital (5 shares) of security-2 (USD) will provide you with a dividend (gross amount) of 10 USD (5 shares x 2 USD/share).
 The fees are deducted, resulting in a security and security account outflow of 9 USD.
 After deducting the taxes and converting the remaining 7 USD to EUR, a +6.3 EUR cash inflow is received by deposit-account-1 (EUR).